2019 BMW M3 — Carivo review Representative photo — may show another model year

 About the 2019 BMW M3

-The 2019 BMW M3 is a sports that earns a Carivo score of 7.5/10 — rated Recommended.
+With an overall Carivo score of 7.5/10, the 2019 BMW M3 earns a Recommended rating among the sportss we've scored.
 Its strongest dimension is Performance at 9.1/10, while Reliability at 6.3/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

-Performance is a genuine highlight at 9.1/10.
-The BMW M3 delivers engaging driving dynamics — responsive handling, meaningful power delivery, and a drivetrain that rewards spirited driving without sacrificing daily usability.
+The 9.1/10 performance score reflects a chassis and powertrain that punch above the segment norm — this is a sports you choose partly for the drive itself.
 Technology scores 8.3/10 — one of the stronger tech packages in the segment.
 Expect a responsive infotainment system, broad smartphone integration, and a solid suite of driver-assistance features.

 Priced from $65,365–$75,681, 15 MPG, seating 5, the BMW M3 sits in the luxury tier of the sports market.
 The value score of 6.9/10 is a red flag — comparable alternatives offer meaningfully more for the same outlay.
 Shop the segment before deciding.
 At 7 years old, resale value, parts availability, and whether a successor model has improved on its weak points are all worth investigating before committing.